Studying, Restoring, and Protecting the Santa Monica Bay

-The Santa Monica Bay sits in-between the cool waters of northern California and the warm waters of Baja California.
-The Bay’s mix of rocky reef, sandy areas, and rare submarine canyons attract a rich variety of marine life.
-But, because it shares a coastline with Los Angeles, the nation’s 2nd largest urban area, the marine life in the Bay face constant challenges from habitat loss, pollution, and overuse.
+The Santa Monica Bay sits in-between the cool waters of northern California and the warmth of Baja.
+The Bay’s mix of rocky reef, sandy bottom, and submarine canyons attract a rich variety of marine species.
+However, these ecosystems share a coastline with Los Angeles, the nation’s 2nd largest urban area.
+Therefore, the marine life in the Bay face constant challenges from habitat loss, pollution, and overuse.

-Our team of marine biologists study, protect, and restore the resources within our coastal ocean to ensure a healthy and sustainable future for marine life, and people that depend on and enjoy the Santa Monica Bay.
+Our team of marine biologists study, restore, and protect the resources within our coastal ocean to ensure a healthy and sustainable future for marine life, as well as the people that depend on and enjoy what the Santa Monica Bay offers.

-Abalone are small but critical components of kelp forests, eating drift kelp and competing with sea urchins for space and food.
-Abalone once thrived in southern California, but overharvesting in the past century, loss of kelp habitat, and disease, nearly wiped out all 7 species found here.
-We are working to restore green abalone to kelp forests in the Santa Monica Bay… READ MORE
+Abalone are critical components of kelp forests by eating drift kelp and competing with sea urchins for space and food.
+Overharvesting in the past century, loss of kelp habitat, and disease, nearly wiped out all 7 species found in southern California.
+We are working to restore green, red, and white abalone to kelp forests in the Santa Monica Bay… READ MORE

-Our team has been flying with LightHawk pilots since 2008 to conduct coastal aerial surveys.
-Originally started to provide fishery-independent data on boating activities for the Marine Protected Area (MPA) planning process, these data are now being used to evaluate the MPAs, water quality improvement projects, kelp forest restoration, ecosystem based management, and other management actions that may impact boating activities.
+TBF has been flying with LightHawk pilots since 2008 to conduct coastal aerial surveys.
+This project was originally initiated to provide fishery-independent data on boating activities for the Marine Protected Area (MPA) planning process.
+These data are now being used to evaluate the MPAs, water quality improvement projects, kelp forest restoration, ecosystem based management, and other management actions that may impact boating activities.
 Flights are made possible by the generous volunteer pilots of LightHawk.
 Click here to read our most recent report.